- Reference Number: HEY-039/2019

 Introduction

-This leaflet has been produced to give you general information about the benefits and risks associated with shoulder joint steroid injections.
+This leaflet has been produced to give you general information about the benefits and risks associated with steroid injections for musculoskeletal conditions.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your physiotherapist, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your clinician, but may act as a starting point for discussion.
+If after reading this you have any concerns or require further explanations, please discuss this with a member of the health care team who has been caring for you.

 What is a corticosteroid?

-This is a medicine which can relieve swelling, stiffness and pain by reducing inflammation.
+Corticosteroid is anti-inflammatory medicine that can relieve swelling, stiffness and pain.

 Why do I need a corticosteroid injection?

-Are there any times I should not have an injection?
+Are there any times when I should not have an injection?

 You should not have an injection if you:

-- Have any infection on your skin or anywhere else in your body
+- Currently or recently have had an infection, on your skin or anywhere else in your body

-- Are allergic to local anaesthetic or steroid
+- Are known to be allergic to local anaesthetics or steroids

 - Are due to have surgery in that area soon